…I would visit the snake park more often and probably pet a snake with my bare hand.

 If you never try, you will never know-Anonymous

 Fear of being judged: As I have shared before, growing up I had a terrible stutter.
 As I grew older, I was more cautious about my audience and rarely spoke because of fear of ridicule.
 On the flipside, I was dreaming of a career in business and hoped that one day I would close a huge deal a la Celtel-Merali.
-So it was no brainer that I had to deal with my tongue.
+So it was a no-brainer that I had to deal with my tongue.
 Plus I got tired of others getting the opportunity to pitch the same brilliant idea that I had in my mind while I end up sulking and thinking “I should have said that earlier”.

 To live a creative life, we must lose our fear of being wrong- Joseph Chilton Pearce